gumaerc-testorg/15.279-fall-2012/content/pages/lecture-notes.md

 ---
 content_type: page
+description: This section provides the schedule of lecture topics for the course along with the teaching notes used for each session.
 learning_resource_types:
 - Lecture Notes
 ocw_type: CourseSection
 title: Lecture Notes
 uid: 9e0d741f-c93c-3951-4668-671d38a21d9e
+video_files:
+  video_thumbnail_file: null
+video_metadata:
+  youtube_id: null
 ---
 \[T\] = Teaching Notes from the Sloan Communication Program, courtesy of JoAnne Yates.
 Used with permission.

 {{< tableopen >}}